-19th century.
+Another exciting development in the history of vacuum technology took place when atmospheric railways were constructed in England during the mid-nineteenth century.
 Since steam locomotives at the time were rather unreliable, dirty, noisy, heavy, and not able to face steep gradients, a group of imaginative engineers conceived a plan to build clean, silent, and light trains driven by the force between the atmosphere and a vacuum on the surface of a piston placed between the rails.

-In 1846, Brunel built such a system on the South Devon coast of England (Fig. 1.13).
+In 1846, Brunel built such a system on the South Devon coast of England (Figure 1.13).

 A continuous line of a cast iron tube was arranged centrally between the rails.
 The pressure difference of the external atmosphere on its rear and the rough vacuum on its front surface propelled a tightly fitted piston inside the tube.
-Huge stationary pumps placed in about five-kilometer intervals along the track generated the vacuum.
+Huge stationary pumps placed in about 5 km intervals along the track generated the vacuum.
 The underside of the first railway coach was connected to a frame forming the rear end of the piston.
-Along the top of the tube was a slot closed by a longitudinal airtight valve, consisting of a continuous leather flap reinforced with iron framing.
+Along the top of the tube was a slot closed by tube; and (g) reservoir of mercury.
+As soon as the mercury is lifted to the level of (e), the gas in (c) is compressed developing a height difference between (d) and the tube above (c) according to the volume ratio.